scolladon/sfdx-git-delta/README.md

   -i, --ignore=ignore                                                               file listing paths to explicitly
                                                                                     ignore for any diff actions

+  -i, --silent                                                                      does not display result in
+                                                                                    stdout/stderr

   -n, --include=include                                                             file listing paths to explicitly
                                                                                     include for any diff actions